brack3t/django-braces/docs/access.rst

 Access Mixins
 =============

 These mixins all control a user's access to a given view.
-Since they all extend the ``AccessMixin``, the implement a common API that includes the following class attributes:
+Since many of them extend the ``AccessMixin``, the following are common attributes:

 ::